IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 This Component is used for displaying all the relevant information to the user.
 It's main tasks are:
- * Manage user Input and forward it to the Backend for Frontend
+ * Manage user Input and forward it to the Gateway
- * Visualize Data that is received from the Backend for Frontend
+ * Visualize Data that is received from the Gateway

 With this small set of functionality, the goal was to minimize computational/logical code in order to keep the Frontend Component as light-weight as possible.
 This helps to achieve a smooth User Experience, as well as better performance on the Client Layer.

 ## Server Layer

-The Server Layer consists out of 13 Microservices that together form the Backend of the IT-Rex Application.
+The Server Layer consists out of several Microservices that together form the Backend of the IT-Rex Application.

 ### Gateway
 | :white_check_mark: RUNNING |